-Wastewater Treatment: Wastewater treatment involves example, therefore, the system is hydraulic fracturing sys- 40 adding activated sludge downstream of a wastewater treatment plant in order to remove organic pollutants.
+Wastewater Treatment: Wastewater treatment involves adding activated sludge downstream of a wastewater treatment plant in order to remove organic pollutants.
 Thus, after water is treated in a waste treatment facility, many organic pollutants are present which can be "digested" by bacteria.
 Thus, the activated sludge is added to the treated water in a tank/container to treat the effluent from the wastewater treatment facility.